Clinical UM Guideline

 Government Agency, Medical Society, and Other Authoritative Publications:

-1. Balk EM, Gazula A, Markozannes G, et al. Lower limb prostheses: measurement instruments, comparison of component effects by subgroups, and long-term outcomes.
+1. Balk EM, Gazula A, Markozannes G, et al. Comparative Effectiveness Review Number 213.
+Lower limb prostheses: measurement instruments, comparison of component effects by subgroups, and long-term outcomes.
 Agency for Healthcare Research and Quality.
 2018 September.
-Available at: https://effectivehealthcare.ahrq.gov/sites/default/files/pdf/cer-213-lower-limb-protheses-report.pdf.
-Accessed on August 7, 2023.
+Available at: https://effectivehealthcare.ahrq.gov/sites/default/files/related_files/cer-213-lower-limb-protheses-report.pdf. .
+Accessed on June 26, 2024.

 3. Centers for Medicare & Medicaid Services.
 Health Technology Assessment.
 Lower Limb Prosthetic Workgroup.
 Consensus Document.
 September 2017.
-Available at: https://www.cms.gov/Medicare/Coverage/DeterminationProcess/downloads/LLP_Consensus_Document.pdf.
-Accessed August 7, 2023.
+Available at: https://www.cms.gov/Medicare/

 Index